rebplane/cello-index-api-doc/cello-backend-api.md

 # Not implemented yet - TO DO

-## Get a list of 50 exercises starting from num
+## Get a list of 50 exercises starting from num  - BENJAMIN
 ```
 GET /api/exerciseinfo/start/<num>
 ```